 Today, North Americans’ wait in anticipation for Punxsutawney Phil to appear from his den to see his shadow or not.
 Currently, Phil saw his shadow and Americans will see six more weeks of winter!
 Groundhog’s day origin evolves out of Europe.
 A woolly bear was used instead of a groundhog to predict the near future, weather.
 The weather was predicted by how wide was the bear’s dark brown strip on his coat.
 A wide strip predicted a shorter winter while a thin strip predicted a longer winter.

 The Charming of the Plough:

-Many Odinists/heathens celebrate ‘The Charming of The Plough.’ an Anglo-Saxon charm and celebrated still today in Sweden and Denmark.
-‘The Charming of the Plough,’ goes back into ancient agriculture times, long before the spread of Christianity in Europe.
+‘The Charming of The Plough.’ is an Anglo-Saxon charm and celebrated still today in Sweden and Denmark.
+‘The Charming of the Plough,’ dates back into ancient agriculture times, long before the spread of Christianity in Europe.